 Tony’s journey in the fantasy movie begins when Captain Marvel rescues him from near death in space.
 After the five year time-jump, we find out he has had a daughter and settled down with Pepper.

-At first Tony is unwilling to risk his new life, but when he invents a time travel method he is unable to resist doing the right thing.
-Tony is integral in the final stand against Thanos, and uses the Infinity Gauntlet to win the day — the power of this weapon too much for his human body, Tony dies shortly after, surrounded by his loved ones and fellow Avengers.
+At first, Tony is unwilling to risk his new life, but when he invents a time travel method, he is unable to resist doing the right thing.
+Tony is integral in the final stand against Thanos and uses the Infinity Gauntlet to win the day — the power of this weapon is too much for his human body, and Tony dies shortly after, surrounded by his loved ones and fellow Avengers.

 Tony’s final farewell is a long tear-jerker of a funeral scene.
 As we say in our open letter to Kevin Feige, things haven’t quite been the same in the MCU post-Endgame, so maybe this was the perfect time to leave him behind.

 There you have it.
-For more MCU see our guide to the Marvel movies in order, the best Marvel series on Disney Plus, and their spots in the slate of new movies making their way to screens.
+For more MCU, see our guide to the upcoming Marvel movies, the best Marvel series on Disney Plus, and their spots in the slate of new movies making their way to screens.
+We also have all the info on the latest projects heading our way, with guides on everything you need to know about The Marvels release date and the Avengers 5 release date.